LineaLabs/lineapy/CONTRIBUTING.md

 ### Docker + Makefile

-To build the container, run `make build`
+To build the Lineapy container, run `make build`
 To open bash within the container, run `make bash`.
 One can either use bash for dev or can connect to remote runtimes inside a container using extensions available for the editor of choice.
+`make tests` executes the test suite.

-To build a contained with Airflow, run `make build-airflow`.
+To build Lineapy contained with Airflow, run `make build-airflow`. `make tests-airflow` runs airflow tests.
 `make airflow-up` is one command that will bring up a standalone local Airflow server on port 8080.
 Login and password will be printed on command line output.
 Please note that this mode used SQLite DB and is not ment for heavy workloads.